 My main area of interest revolves around developing machine learning models that can handle non-stationary data distributions, with a particular focus on natural language processing applications.
 Following this leitmotiv I have worked on distributional shift in the form of domain shift, adversarial perturbations and more recently continual learning of multiple tasks.

 I also used to be an active contributor of DyNet, a toolkit for dynamic neural networks.
 Check it out!

 Other than that I like reading sci-fi, sleeping, eating and playing video games.
-Recently I've picked up miniature painting too.
+Recently I've picked up miniature painting and watercolor painting.

 Before studying at CMU, I was an "Élève ingènieur" at École polytechnique in France.